 The internet is full of risks!
 Whenever you go online, there is a possibility that you will encounter a risk.
 Within that range of risks, there are different types of computer threats with varying associations of damaging effects.
 For example, some threats may damage or corrupt your installed operating system and force you to reinstall it.
 Another type may steal your credentials and saved passwords.
 Still, other threats may not bring any harm to your PC; instead, they will track your online activities and invade your privacy.

 Today, criminals are smarter than ever before, and malicious programs are more sophisticated.
 Modern malware can infect a target PC and remain undetected for a long time, the advance of computing power makes it possible to crack difficult passwords in a fraction of seconds.
 The motive behind the majority of cyberattacks nowadays is not to damage your machine, but instead to steal your money, to access your private information, or to acquire your login credentials.
-Conceptually, cybersecurity risks can be divided into two main categories: passive and active attacks, in this article, we will briefly talk about the difference between these two types and give some illustrative examples for each one.
+Conceptually, cybersecurity risks can be divided into two main categories: passive and active attacks.
+In this article, we will briefly talk about the difference between these two types and give some illustrative examples for each one.

 What is a passive attack?